geeksesi/bad-words-remover-telegram-bot/README.md

 # Bot made with this source:
  https://t.me/AdRemover_Bot
 With this bot, you can greatly eliminate the annoying ads your telegram groups.
-(Now for Persian only)
+(Now support Persian only)

 ## Help
  - add your token to line with the comment `//add_token` in part of `'Your_Token'`